DaveBenham/VenomModules/README.md

 ## LINEAR BEATS EXPANDER
 ![Linear Beats Expander module image](doc/LinearBeatsExpander.png)
 Add bypass and input/output mutes to Linear Beats.

+The Linear Beats expander can be placed to the left or right of a Linear Beats module.
+Left expanders apply mutes to the inputs, so that muted channels never block lower precedence channels.
+Right expanders apply mutes to the outputs so that muted channels can still block lower precedence channels.

+If an expander is sandwiched between two Linear Beats, then it will preferentially connect to the right as an input mute.

+A single Linear Beats can make use of both input and output mutes simultaneously.

+Two small LEDs at the top of the expander indicate which direction, if any, the expander is connected.
+The LED glows yellow when connected.

+A channel is muted whenever the mute button glows red.
+Pressing a mute button is guaranteed to toggle the mute state.
+Each mute can also be controlled via CV.
+A "Expander CV toggles button on/off" context menu option ***on the main Linear Beats module*** controls how the CV operates.
+ - If enabled, then the corresponding button toggled on or off whenever the CV input transitions to high.
+ - If disabled (default), then the corresponding button is turned on (muted) when the CV transitions to high, and turned off (unmuted) when the CV transitions to low.

+In addition to mutes, the expander has a Disable button / CV input pair that turns off linear drumming, allowing all input triggers/gates to pass through, without syncing to any clock.
+The Disable CV operates the same as for the mutes.
+If a Linear Beats has both an input and output expander, then disabling either side will disable the linear drumming.

+An expander is ignored if it is bypassed.

 [Return to Table Of Contents](#venom)